-- Project Goal: Increase access for community in health and wellness programs. - Output Measure: This 12 month program will target 10,000 individuals Territory-wide to participate in a variety of activities that will be tailored to support all fitness levels. - Outcome Measure: This project is currently in process.
+- Project Goal: Increase access for community in health and wellness programs. - Output Measure: This health and wellness program will target 10,000 individuals Territorywide to participate in a variety of activities that will be tailored to support all fitness levels. - Outcome Measure: This project is currently in process.
 Upon availability, VI Department of Sports, Parks, & Recreation (VIDSPR) will provide program enrollment numbers.